 Why Choose Washington Capital Partners?

-For starters, we can close most transactional funding loans the same day if you contact us.
-In addition, when you choose Washington Capital Partners as your lender, you’re assigned a dedicated expert to review your deal, answer any questions you have and since these are time sensitive projects, help get you to close as soon as possible.
+For starters, we can provide a proof of funds letter for wholesalers in minutes after you contact us, not days.
+In addition, when you choose Washington Capital Partners as your lender, you’re assigned a dedicated expert to review your deal, answer any questions you have and since these are time sensitive transactions, help get you to close as soon as possible.

-Your expert will learn your needs and quickly facilitate underwriting while working with our in-house team of processors to get your project’s funding secured.
+Your expert will learn your needs and quickly facilitate underwriting while working with our in-house team of processors to get funding secured for your deal.
 Since wholesale deals are typically time-sensitive, our funding process is streamlined to ensure a fast closing for every viable deal.
 If you need a response or have a question, you can call your representative direct; instead of waiting in a queue for a random agent who doesn’t know your property deal.

 We have developed this fast-funding system to seamlessly support all aspects of your back-to-back transaction.
 And unlike most hard money lenders, we support transactional funding past the 48-hour mark.
 If you’re waiting for funds from your end buyer or have any other issues, you have the option for extended transactional funding up to 5 business days.
 This is our way of empowering you to control the process and ensure timely delivery!
 And if your end buyer needs financial assistance, a loan specialist can expedite funding through a fix-and-flip loan.